ChorusOne/network-handbook/src/chorus-one/physical-location.md

 our setup for validating Cosmos-based networks involves three types of machines:
 **sentries**, **validators**, and **signers**.
 All of them play an essential role in the validation process.
-These machines can be located in different cites, and even in different countries.
+These machines can be located in different cities, and even in different countries.

 ### Complex example: Ethereum anno 2024